 Our resources and assets are planned and managed in an efficient and sustainable manner.
 Our community is aware of what we are doing and how we are meeting our goals.
 Our community is satisfied with the service we provide.
-We are open and accountable to an engaged community.

 This does not contribute to any specific sustainability outcomes of the City's Sustainable Environment Strategy 2019-2024, however focussing on non-fossil fuel investments contributes to a Sustainable Environment.